tassia/UNIX-W25-Lab8/II-multiple-choice.md

 Circle the choice that best answers each question.
 If you select more than one, your response will be invalid.

-1. Where is the private key stored when calling command ssh-keygen
+1. By default, where is the private key stored when calling command ssh-keygen?
-   a. id_rsa.
+   a. id_rsa
    b. id_rsa.pub
    c. id_rsa.priv
    d. id_rsa.ssh